 The Department proposes to delete the term "locally-issued State-endorsed diploma," which means a high school diploma awarded to a person 18 years of age or older by a district board of education that conducts an adult high school endorsed by the State Board of Education.
-Instead, the Department proposes to add the term "State-endorsed diploma" to mean a locally issued document awarded to an exiting student indicating successful completion of high school graduation requirements, which is the definition for the term in N.J.A.C.
+Instead, the Department proposes to add the term "State-endorsed diploma" to mean a locally issued document awarded to an exiting student indicating successful completion of high school graduation requirements, which is the definition for the term at N.J.A.C.
 6A:8, Standards and Assessment.

-The Department proposes a new definition for "New Jersey High School Equivalency Assessment" (NJHSEA) to mean any of the assessments approved by the State Board of

-Education for achieving a New Jersey State-issued high school diploma.
+The Department proposes a new definition for "New Jersey High School Equivalency Assessment" (NJHSEA) to mean any of the assessments approved by the State Board of Education for achieving a New Jersey State-issued high school diploma.
 The General Education Development (GED), High School Standard Equivalency Test (HiSET), and Test Assessing Secondary Completion (TASC) are the current approved assessments.

-The Department proposes to replace the definition of "occupational license," which means a certificate verifying a person has met qualifications prescribed by an issuing State agency for occupations designated by the NJDOL.
+The Department proposes to replace the definition of "occupational license," which means a certificate verifying that a person has met qualifications prescribed by an issuing State agency for occupations designated by the NJDOL.
 Instead, the Department proposes that the term means "the license required to ensure that only qualified individuals work in occupations that affect the health and safety of the public in the State.
-Individuals seeking such a license must meet specific qualifications mandated by State law or regulation."
+Individuals seeking such a license must meet specific qualifications mandated by State law, rule, or regulation."
 The proposed definition reflects that a license is mandated by the State to ensure that qualified individuals work in the occupations defined.

 The Department proposes amendments to the definition of "official transcript," which means an individual's record of high school or college courses, grades, and credits awarded, or a record of GED or other adult assessment test scores.
 The Department proposes to add "adult high school" after "high school" because persons may also have a transcript from an adult high school.
 The Department also proposes to replace "GED or other adult assessment test scores" with "NJHSEA or other assessments approved by the State Board of Education."
-There currently are three assessments approved by the State Board of Education that lead to a State-issued high school diploma and other assessments approved by the State Board of Education that are administered in high school and could appear on a transcript.
+There currently are three assessments approved by the State Board of Education that are administered in high school and could appear on a transcript.
 The Department also proposes to replace "GED" with "NJHSEA" throughout the chapter, where necessary.